band/bandstands/noteBox/2022-10-25 Zeke Hausfather - passing 1.5C bad but not a tipping point.md

 modified: 2022-10-25T21:13:08-05:00
 ---

+# 2022-10-25 Zeke Hausfather - passing 1.5C bad but not a tipping point

 Zeke Hausfather (@hausfath): To elaborate, the world will likely pass 1.5C in the 2030s.
 This will be bad: impacts we see from climate change today will be notably worse.

 But its not a climatic tipping point that makes additional warming inevitable, and we do the public a disservice when we frame it as such https://twitter.com/hausfath/status/1584940190946054144